fossasia/phimpme-android/README.md

 * Finally, after all this editing you can easily share the image to your favourite social media sites with our easy-to-use sharing feature.

-* Facebook, Twitter, NextCloud, OwnCloud, Imgur, Dropbox, Box, Flickr, Pinterest, Instagram, Whatsapp and Tumblr - You name it and we have it covered.
+* Facebook, Twitter, NextCloud, OwnCloud, Imgur, Dropbox, Box, Flickr, Pinterest, Instagram, Whatsapp, and Tumblr - You name it and we have it covered.

 ---